astutespruce/sa-blueprint-sv/analysis/prep/README.md

 resampled to 30m by USFWS staff for consistency with the other indicators and provided separately.

-The final Blueprint 2021 data were posted by USFWS to https://www.sciencebase.gov/catalog/file/get/607f1b76d34e8564d6809f2f?name=Blueprint_2021_Data_Download.zip on 8/13/2021.
+The final Blueprint 2021 data were posted by USFWS to https://www.sciencebase.gov/catalog/file/get/607f1b76d34e8564d6809f2f?name=Blueprint_2021_Data_Download.zip on 8/25/2021.

-Binned versions of continuous indicators were prepared by USFWS and sent separately.
+Binned versions of continuous indicators were prepared by USFWS and sent separately on 8/25/2021.

 #### Preprocessing